UBCSailbot/docs/docs/reference/ros.md

 [The official ROS 2 documentation](https://docs.ros.org/en/eloquent/index.html) contains everything you need to get started using ROS.
 From it we have hand-picked the resources that are most relevant to our current and expected future usage of ROS assuming that you use [our preconfigured workspace](https://github.com/UBCSailbot/sailbot_workspace).
-Installing and setting up ROS without our workspace is outside the scope of this site.
+To run our software on your device without our workspace, you would have to [install ROS](https://docs.ros.org/en/eloquent/Installation.html) and the dependencies that are in [our Docker images](https://github.com/UBCSailbot/sailbot_workspace/tree/support_tutorials/.devcontainer).

 ## Workspace Configuration